drewmcdonald/nyphil-program-generator/notes.md

 ## Model Structure

 - Data:
+    + DataFrame of ConcertSelections (rows)
+    + indexed by \[Concert.id, Selection.id, ConcertSelection.id\]
+    + column for inclusion in final prediction
-    + matrix of selections by program and concert, with 1+ categorical features
+    + 1 or more columns of categorical features to model

 - Training:
-    + options for case weighting or non-linear probability adjustments
-    + one sub-model per categorical feature
+    + for each categorical feature:
-    + split feature, interpolate intermission and begin/end flags, collapse
+        * split by concert, interpolate intermission and begin/end flags, collapse
+        * prune to feature values with adequate representation
+        * train a markov chain of counts, then convert to probabilities
+    + options for case weighting or non-linear probability adjustments?

 - Prediction:
-    + adjust weights by feature
+    + Dedupe training data to unique selections marked for prediction
+    + for each feature/sub-model:
+        * apply model pruning
+        * apply (feature=value prediction) divided by (count of feature=value) to each feature=value record
+    + result is DataFrame of records with one column per each feature probability prediction
+    + Append record for BREAK
-    + sum weighted probabilities as predicted by sub-models
+    + sum weighted probabilities into a final record probability
-    + sample from the weighted probabilities
+    + sample a record from the weighted probability sum
+    + repeat until BREAK marker predicted

 - Sub-models:
     + Composer Nationality